itsrofly/itsrofly/README.md

 Passionate about building intelligent solutions and developer tools, I thrive at the intersection of innovation and usability.
 With a strong foundation in full-stack development and a growing focus on AI, I enjoy solving complex problems, automating workflows, and creating systems that are both powerful and intuitive.

-Driven by curiosity and a human-centered approach to technology — always learning, always building.
+Driven by curiosity and a human-centered approach to technology, always learning, always building.

 ---